travis-ci/dpl/README.md

   --dist DIST                Required for debian, rpm, and node.js packages (use "node" for node.js
                              packages).
-The complete list of supported strings can be found on the packagecloud.io docs. (type: string) --force                    Whether package has to be (re)uploaded / deleted before upload --connect_timeout SEC      type: integer, default: 60 --read_timeout SEC         type: integer, default: 60 --write_timeout SEC        type: integer, default: 180
+The complete list of supported strings can be found on the packagecloud.io docs. (type: string) --[no-]force               Whether package has to be (re)uploaded / deleted before upload --connect_timeout SEC      type: integer, default: 60 --read_timeout SEC         type: integer, default: 60 --write_timeout SEC        type: integer, default: 180